Fullstack-Fashinstos/grace-shopper/README.md

 ## About SoleFactor

 SoleFactor is a full-stack e-commerce website that sells shoes.
-Both logged in and guest are able to browse through products, login, sign-up, add items to their cart, and checkout.
+Both logged in and guest users are able to browse through products, login, sign-up, add items to their cart, and checkout.
 Furthermore, Admins can perform full CRUD functionalities for products on the site.

 ## Link to site